jarell-santella/Images-to-PDF/README.md

 ## How to use

-Download the the Python script file `script.py` onto your computer, preferably into a folder.
+Download the Python script file `script.py` onto your computer, preferably into a folder.
 Take all of the images you want to put together and turn into a PDF into a folder as well.
 Preferably, the same folder that the `script.py` file is in.

 Change your current working directory to the folder that `script.py` is in by executing `cd path/to/folder`.
 Then run `python script.py`, and a new file will appear in the current working directory named `output.pdf`, which is the PDF containing all of the images together, one per page, sorted by last modified date of each image (descending).
 The images that will be put into `output.pdf` are the images in the current working directory.